eaygun2/2tci-backend/README.md

 #### Purpose of Repository Testing
 - Data Persistence: Validate that the repository correctly handles data operations (e.g., saving, retrieving, updating) for the ModelOutputDto entity.
-- Error Handling: Ensure robust error handling within repository methods to handle various scenarios (e.g., data not found, database connection issues).
+- Error Handling: Ensure robust error handling within repository methods to handle various scenarios (e.g., data not found).

 ### 2. Testing the Model Service
 Test the model service (IModelService) with the newly created input entity (CarDamageObjectDetectionModelInput) to verify its functionality and accuracy in processing model predictions.